Will Bangor University be banning meat products from being sold on campus?

 What is Bangor University doing about period poverty?

 Undeb Bangor have taken a lead on addressing period poverty at the University.
-Free sanitary supplies are available in the accessible toilet at Undeb, Pontio level 4.
+Free sanitary supplies are available in many toilets around the campus.

 Where does rubbish and recycling from Bangor University go?